 What is the MKL?

 The Master Keyword List (MKL) shows all of the keywords that are driving sales for your niche while also showing each competitor’s organic ranking for those keywords.
-At the top of the page, Opportunity Evaluation dashboards allow you to quickly analyze the niche from a high level.

 See Also: Outlier Keyword List.